DustinJSilk/qwik-urql/README.md

 ## Reactive cache

 Qwik doesn't natively support resumable subscriptions because they arent naturally serializable.
-To make subscriptions work, I've written a new Urql exchange that doesn't rely on Wonka subscriptions, but rather uses Qwik signals to trigger cach-only refetches.
+To make subscriptions work, use the qwikExchange that doesn't rely on Wonka subscriptions, but rather uses Qwik signals to trigger cach-only refetches.
 This means subscriptions can start on the server and continue on the frontend.

 To set this up, add the `qwikExchange` to your client and make sure it is before the cache exchange.
+All queries will be reactive by default.

 ```TypeScript
 import { createClient, dedupExchange, fetchExchange } from '@urql/core';